mmsaki/rush/readme.md

 ## Sending flashloan transaction

-After you deploy your contract, you area ready to sebmit flashloan transactions.
+After you deploy your contracts, you are ready to submit transactions.
+The flashloan contracts will receive and repay your loan.
 Here's an example:

 Run command on terminal.